gpunit2417/Next.JS-Learning/Intro.md

 - Use Link for navigation between pages.
 - Use API routes (if defined) for backend logic.
 - This process ensures modular, efficient, and SEO-friendly navigation.

+## File-based Routing

+**This can be achieved in two ways: -**
+1. In the pages folder, we can create multiple files like blog.js, contact.js, etc. and in the base router localhost:3000, just add /filename and the router will work.

+2. In this method, we can create folders like blog, contact, etc. and a file named index.js(no any other name) in these folders.
+In the base router localhost:3000, just add /filename and the router will work.